What is Segmental Overgrowth & PROS (PIK3CA Related Overgrowth Spectrum)

 - See link for more details: FIL

-Congenital lipomatous overgrowth, vascular malformations, epidermal naevi and skeletal abnormalities (CLOVES)
+(CLOVES) Congenital lipomatous overgrowth, vascular malformations, epidermal naevi and skeletal abnormalities

 - Megalencephaly-capillary malformation syndrome (MCAP) is a disorder characterized by overgrowth of several tissues in the body.
 Its primary features are a large brain (megalencephaly) and abnormalities of small blood vessels in the skin called capillaries (capillary malformations).